berfinkavsut/ros-target-frame-detection/README.md

 The computer is connected to the US device to capture frames from the US screen.
 Saving all of the captured frames is not memory-efficient.
 30 frames are captured per second during approximately _10 minutes_, which makes 18000 frames in total.
 One cropped frame allocates 212 KB on the disc, so it makes 3.64 GB at the end for one surgery.
 More importantly, it is computationally demanding for our needle tip localization model to process all of the frames.

-As a solution, target frame detection was proposed in the previous IDP.
+As a solution, target frame detection was proposed before.
 If we take the frames which are only around the biopsy shot sound, they are going to be enough for the needle detection models and the system will be memory- and computationally efficient.
 Audio and frame files are captured in parallel by using ROS.
 By online audio processing, the biopsy shot times are determined by the audio peak detection method, and only the frames around this peak time are saved inside some separate shot folders.

 ### ROS